Asseel-Naji/markdownload/README.md

 You'll be able to specify the vault & directory and save yourself like 3 clicks so satisfy your laziness.

 When will this be done?
-If I wasn't lazy I wouldn't be making it in the first place, so idk... start it and come back..in a year or two.
+If I wasn't lazy I wouldn't be making it in the first place, so idk... star it and come back..in a year or two.

 <!-- # MarkDownload - Markdown Web Clipper